PetervanLunteren/EcoAssist/README.md

 [<img align="right" alt="alt_text" width="18%" src="https://github.com/PetervanLunteren/EcoAssist-metadata/blob/main/imgs/Logo_Social_Smartparks-01.png" /> ](https://www.smartparks.org/)

 Recently, I joined forces with [Smart Parks](https://www.smartparks.org/).
 We’re working on expanding the software to become a standalone and robust platform for camera trap image analysis to be used by ecologists worldwide.
-We'll test the setup with a real-world use-case for the [Desert Lion Conservation Project](https://www.desertlion.info/) in Namibia.
+We'll test the setup with a real-world use case for the [Desert Lion Conservation Project](https://www.desertlion.info/) in Namibia.
 If you feel like contributing to the development of EcoAssist, see the [sponsor section](#sponsor) below.

 You can also help me by letting me know about any improvements, bugs, or new features so that I can keep EcoAssist up-to-date.
 You can [raise an issue](https://github.com/PetervanLunteren/EcoAssist/issues/new) or [email me](mailto:petervanlunteren@hotmail.com).
 An e-mail just to say hi and tell me about your project is also very much appreciated!